magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 	![Your Blackfire credentials]({{ site.baseurl }}common/images/cloud_blackfire-account-info.png){:width="450px"}

 ### New Relic credentials
 Your New Relic credentials are displayed on the same page as Blackfire.
-You can create New Relic users and provide that information to the people responsible for administering New Relic.
+You may receive the initial New Relic invitiation through an e-mail.
+You can create New Relic users and provide that information to your technical resources responsible for administering New Relic.

 #### Related topics
 [Set up a project and dev workspace]({{ page.baseurl }}cloud/access-acct/first-time-setup.html)